ayoubncbae/SIR/README.md

-# SIR
+# Treatment Management Planning
-this is repo for SIR method and the dataset, the dataset will be shared on the acceptence of the paper.
+this is repo for novel planning method and the treatment management planning dataset, the detailed will be shared on the acceptence of the paper.